JamesWhite1911/web-sprint-challenge-build-a-web-api/README.md

 **IMPORTANT:** Work on stretch goals on a **different branch**.
 You can branch off `<firstName-lastName>` by executing `git checkout -b stretch`.

-- [ ] Deploy the API to Heroku.
+- [ ] Deploy the API to Heroku. // Avoiding bloating Heroku for now
-- [ ] Configure the API to support environment variables.
+- [ ] Configure the API to support environment variables. // Will experiment with this more during build week
-- [ ] Use middleware for validation of incoming data.
+- [ ] Use middleware for validation of incoming data. // Lazy!
+But will use this more in build week and future projects

 ## Submission format